 Going down electric avenue

-How (and why!) are Newton able to forge ahead with installing EV charging points?
+How (and why!) is Newton able to forge ahead with installing EV charging points?

-Under Scottish Titles, the owners (the tenants in the rest of the UK) can vote collectively to apply to have the title deeds changed through the lands tribunal but of course, this is time consuming, costly and littered with potential challenges.
-Other solutions to agree the install are available, but this requires direct co-ordination between all of the flat owners.
+Under Scottish Titles, the owners (the tenants in the rest of the UK) can vote collectively to apply to have the title deeds changed through the lands tribunal but of course, this is time-consuming, costly, and littered with potential challenges.
+Other solutions to agree on the install are available, but this requires direct coordination between all of the flat owners.

 Due to the Scottish government timetable, it’s unlikely this would be put into Tenements law until at least 2025, which for many is too late.
 Hence our plan to help move this forward.
 That’s how important we think it is.”